 Unless the speeding contributes to a reckless driving charge, there are no criminal ramifications because this infraction is handled at the DMV and not at the DC Superior Court House.

-If you are caught by a speed camera, a notice of infraction is mailed to the registered owner of the vehicle after an examination of the license plate in the photograph.
+If you are caught by a speed camera in DC, a notice of infraction is mailed to the registered owner of the vehicle after an examination of the license plate in the photograph.

 Once an individual has been notified, he or she must either pay the fine, which may be up to $250, or request an administrative hearing to contest the ticket.